MarkShinozaki/CPTS302/README.md

 # CPTS302 - WASHINGTON STATE UNIVERISTY
-## Computer Architecture - Complete Course Navigation
+## Professional Skills Computing in Engineering - Complete Course Navigation

 > [!TIP]
 > ***For Easy Navigation on any page, always click on the Menu Icon towards the top right of the page***